gVguy/columns-resize/README.md

 }
 ```

-Feel free to set the initial sizes of the columns
+Feel free to set the initial sizes of the columns with flex property
 ```css
 .column {
   flex: 1 1 33%;